amandhvarun/Vfy-music-player/README.md

 # Webdevelopment
-This Reporistory is collection of my practice over webdevelopment(Frontend).
+This Reporistory is the collection of projects which are my practice works over webdevelopment(Frontend).